luisgs/PyReports/README.md

 # PyReports
-PyReports sends an email to each consultant with misfillings fields at SFDC.
-It gets data from internal csv reports.
+PyReports is a script that will download our perdonal SFDC reports, manage them and send an email to each of the consultants which their action is required.

 ## Summary
-We close cases in SFDC and some of them are not completed correct fulfilled.
-This script helps us so it sends emails to each consultant that appears in the reports.
-It sends a list of his cases that need actions as well as which corrections are needed.
-Admin retrieves these reports and execute our pyreport script point to them.
-It will send an individual email to each consultant with a set of points to correct.
+On of our daily tasks, besides of ansewring emails, is to fulfill all the required fields on the case.
+Sometimes, we forget or these fields are wrongly written.
+This script helps us in the way that each consultant, with errors in his cases, will receive an email with a list of cases that need his attention as well as the list of errors and actions that need to be taken.

+Script retrieves these reports from a well known url.
+Reports are formatted in the way we want so script only estructure them and send an email.

 ## Requirements
-- Report files
-  These reports are generated via SalesForce according to a well known report we have.
-Meaning, we know which columns they have.
-- Email account with rights so we can send email through it using it as a gateway
-- Python
+- Pyton (2 or 3) needs to be installed.
+- Script needs to be executed within our HPE intranet.
+	- Needs to be logged in SFDC (+access to our reports)
+	- HPE SMTP server is accesible only via our intranet.
+- (Windows) Script needs to run under admin rights.

 ## How to execute it?
+- Windows: Execute a .bat script:
+	PyReports.bat
+- Linux:
-./python py_reports.py reports.csv [report2.csv]
+	./python startingPoint.py